Skip to main content

 Medical billers manage the financial side of healthcare.
 They take the codes that describe what services a patient received and turn them into bills to send to insurance companies.

-Medical billers also handle payments, follow up on unpaid claims, and make sure healthcare providers get paid.
+Medical billers also handle healthcare payment systems, follow up on unpaid claims, and make sure healthcare providers get paid.
 They often work with patients, insurance companies, and healthcare providers to resolve any issues with payments or insurance claims.

 The healthcare industry relies on skilled billing professionals who understand insurance billing and can manage patient accounts in various healthcare settings.
 Medical billing specialists often collaborate with medical assistants to ensure accurate documentation and billing for patient records.